Meet Martin & Gina

 The Plan

-Step 1
+STEP 1

-Step 2
+STEP 2

-Step 3
+STEP 3

-Step 4
+STEP 4

 They didn’t want money set aside for the kids to be exclusively earmarked for college, so we passed on 529 plans.
 Instead, they will make larger contributions to their joint trust brokerage account with the understanding that this money might be used for future education or other expenses for their kids.

-Step 5
+STEP 5

 A large term life policy and disability insurance policy will be taken out on Gina since she is the primary income earner and the business cannot continue without her.

-Step 6
+STEP 6

 The Result

-Martin and Gina have a new found confidence in their financial situation.
-The guilt they once experienced when they booked expensive trips is gone now that it is part of their intentional spending plan.
-With Martin involved in the business, Gina is freed up to focus on her design work rather than the administrative tasks of the business.
-But they don’t have the anxiety or pressure of Martin quitting his job completely.
+With Martin involved in the business, along with a financial advisor on call, Gina is freed up to focus on her design work rather than the business's administrative tasks.
+And they don’t have the anxiety or pressure of Martin quitting his job completely.

 Their kids are involved in everything from soccer to karate to dance.
 Martin and Gina are able to attend nearly every game and recital.
 Six years from now, when the kids are a bit older, they will take a summer off for their dream trip to Europe where their passions for architecture and fashion will be shared with their kids.